 Application and invitation for the upcoming science review coming soon.

-- Adoption guides for ELA/Literacy, English Learner, Computer Science, Computer Applications and ELA and Math OER coming November 2018.
+- They're here!
+Adoption guides for ELA/Literacy, English Learner, Computer Science, Computer Applications and ELA and Math OER have arrived.
+Please see the appropriate panels below.

 - Idaho recently completed its second Open Educational Resource (OER) review for mathematics and ELA/Literacy materials and approved OER can be found in the approved curricular materials guides.